 Botanically; it belongs to the Cucurbitaceae family; and is known scientifically as Cucumis sativus.

-As in other squash members, cucumbers too are best-harvested young, tender and just short of reaching maturity; at the stage when they taste sweet, have crunchy texture, and unique flavor.
+As in other squash members, cucumbers too are best-harvested young, tender and just short of reaching maturity; at the stage when they taste sweet, have crunchy texture, and almost neutral flavor.
 If left uninterrupted, the fruit continues to grow in size, its skin becomes tougher and turns yellow, and seeds become hard and inedible.
 Fresh cucumbers are available throughout the season and can be eaten raw, in vegetable salads or juicing.

 |Cucumis melo var. flexuosus-Armenian type.||Dosakayi-Indian curry cucumber.
 Salad (slicing) cucumber by side for comparison.|

 Armenian cucumbers (Cucumis melo var. flexuosus) are long, crispy, thin-ribbed, curvy, and possess light green color.
-Although grouped botanically in the melon family, they appear and taste just like in cucumbers.
+Although grouped botanically in the melon family, they appear and taste just like cucumbers.

 Miniature varieties such as gherkins, American-dills, and French-cornichons are very small in size and usually preferred in pickling.

 Dosakayi is a yellow Indian curry cucumber.
-It has sweet taste and neutral flavor.
+It has mild sweet taste and neutral flavor.
 It is used extensively in the preparation of stews and curries, particularly during the summer season in southern parts of India and Sri Lanka.

 It is one of the very low calorie vegetables; provide just 15 calories per 100 g.
 It contains no saturated fats or cholesterol.
-Cucumber peel is a good source of dietary fiber that helps reduce constipation, and offer some protection against colon cancers by eliminating toxic compounds from the gut.
+Cucumber peel is a good source of dietary fiber that helps reduce constipation, and offers some protection against colon cancers by eliminating toxic compounds from the gut.

 It is a very good source of potassium, an important intracellular electrolyte.
 100 g of cucumber provides 147 mg of potassium but only 2 mg of sodium.
 Potassium is a heart friendly electrolyte helps bring a reduction in total blood pressure and heart rates by countering effects of sodium.